SohamJoshi25/OPD-Medical-Chatbot/README.md

 ---

-## Future Work

-- **RAG Integration:** Implement Retrieval-Augmented Generation for more accurate and context-aware responses.
-- **Backend Integration:** Connect with hospital management systems for seamless data flow.
-- **Enhanced Patient Guidance:** Add more advanced symptom checkers and triage logic.

----

 ## Disclaimer

 This chatbot is intended to assist with patient intake and provide general health information.
 It does not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for medical concerns.